 The image above demonstrates some of the duties and responsibilities when running a successful practice.

-Even though the completion of these tasks are essential, none of them directly generate revenue.
+Even though the completion of these tasks is essential, none of them directly generate revenue.

-Many of them are also very repetitive e.g. admin tasks.
-And some are can be beyond our training as health professionals e.g. legal, accounting tasks, marketing.
+Many of them are also very repetitive, e.g., admin tasks.
+And some can be beyond our training as health professionals e.g., legal, accounting tasks, marketing.
 The time it takes to complete these tasks, actually takes away from time that could be better spent seeing clients and generating money.
 Therefore, practically speaking, the time you spend completing on these tasks is actually losing you money.